pauliceia/vgiws/doc/server/db_connection.md

 Install the [Neo4J version 3.3.1](https://neo4j.com/docs/operations-manual/current/installation/linux/debian/) in a Ubuntu machine.

-If the service do not run automatic, execute:
+If the service do not run automatically, execute:

 ```
 $ sudo service neo4j restart